 In 1997, Dutton was awarded a fellowship as an established writer by the Delaware Arts Council.
 In 1998, he received a first-place award for his creative nonfiction by the Delaware Literary Connection.
 His piece, “Who is Nahnu Dugeye?” was subsequently published in the literary anthology, Terrains.
-Dutton has contributed short fiction for the DPP anthologies HALLOWEEN PARTY, SOLSTICE (for which he also wrote the Preface), EQUINOX, AURORA, and SUSPICIOUS ACTIVITY, and WHAT SORT OF FUCKERY IS THIS?
+Dutton has contributed short fiction for the DPP anthologies HALLOWEEN PARTY 2017, SOLSTICE (for which he also wrote the Preface), EQUINOX, AURORA, and SUSPICIOUS ACTIVITY, WHAT SORT OF FUCKERY IS THIS?, and HALLOWEEN PARTY 2019.
 Dutton’s third novel, ONE OF THE MADDING CROWD, was published in October by DPP and is available for purchase now on the DPP store, Amazon, and via other book sellers.
 In October 2018 Dutton was a featured guest on WBOC-TV’s Delmarva Life.
 He is currently at work on a new novel, and a collection of Dutton’s short stories is in development for late 2020.

 Dutton, his wife, Marilyn, and their Rottweiler, Molly, currently reside in Milton.